-Have you ever heard of the three-way match?
-In accounting the three-way match refers to a procedure used when processing an invoice received from a vendor.
-The purpose of the three-way match is to avoid paying incorrect or fraudulent invoices.
+Have you ever heard of the three-way (3-way) match?
+In accounting, the 3-way match refers to a procedure used when processing an invoice received from a vendor.
+The purpose of the 3-way match is to avoid paying incorrect or fraudulent invoices.

-Here are the three documents needed for this process:
+Here are the three documents needed for the 3-Way Match:

 - Vendor’s invoice which was received and will become part of the company’s accounts payable,